Tugrul99/55792_56367/README.md

 ## Project Overview

-This project is a currency converter application built using React.
+This project is a currency converter application built using React and Vite.
 It integrates with a currency exchange API to fetch real-time exchange rates and allows users to convert between different currencies.

 ## Features